jnozzi/cocoadev.com/markdown/CompilingAppleScriptWithCocoa.md

-Has anyone been able to run General/AppleScript from within a standard Cocoa app in General/XCode?
+Has anyone been able to run AppleScript from within a standard Cocoa app in XCode?
 The tutorial at Cocoa Dev Central seems no longer to apply.
-I found the page on General/NSAppleScript and was able to get that working, but using this technique you have to write the source in quotes directly.
+I found the page on NSAppleScript and was able to get that working, but using this technique you have to write the source in quotes directly.
 I want to be able to execute a compiled applescript.
 Thanks all.

 ----

 So, answering my own question:  Here are all the things I did (I think) to get it to work:

 1) Make sure you "Add File..."
-(I had just created my applescript with "New File" and dragged the resulting file in General/XCode to the General/AppleScript Build Phase.)
+(I had just created my applescript with "New File" and dragged the resulting file in XCode to the AppleScript Build Phase.)
 When you add file, I think you have to check the box that tells you to copy the file.

 2) Make sure you create a new Build Phase (apple script).
 Then drag your applescript into that build phase.